-One way of settling a car accident claim without going to trial is through arbitration.
-Through arbitration, the case outcome is decided by one person, the arbitrator, rather than a 12-person jury, and the process can potentially be completed in a day.
+Through arbitration, the case outcome is decided by a single arbitrator rather than a 12-person jury, and the process can be completed in as little as a day.
 While arbitration saves time and costs less than a trial, it is important to know how it can affect your settlement.

-A car accident lawyer from John Foy & Associates will review your case and help you decide if arbitration is the right option for you.
-If it is, we will provide you with skilled representation throughout the process.
+An Atlanta car accident lawyer from our reputable personal injury law firm will review your case and help you understand what it means when a car accident claim goes to arbitration.
+If it is, we will provide you with skilled representation throughout the entire legal process.

 What “Going to Arbitration” Means

 For car accident claims, going to arbitration is typically a voluntary move.
-Suppose the at-fault party’s insurance company refuses to offer a fair settlement during negotiations with your car accident attorney.
+Suppose the at-fault party’s auto insurance company refuses to offer a fair settlement during negotiations with your auto accident attorney.
 In that case, arbitration may provide a way to reach a settlement out of court.

 Get the strong arm

-For a claim to go to arbitration, both sides must agree it is the route they want to follow.
+For a car accident or personal injury claim to go to arbitration, both sides must agree to proceed that way.
 They must also agree on the arbitrator.
-The insight an experienced car accident attorney has to offer for this selection is invaluable.
+The insight an experienced car accident attorney can offer on this selection is invaluable.

 Hearing Each Side